Looking for ways to lower your energy bill? Check out these smart devices and how they can help keep your power bill low. Learn more now!

 Smart devices are making life easier than ever – and they’re making it easier to save money on energy, even as the number of electronic devices in the average household is growing.
 So, if you’re looking for a way to improve your energy efficiency, don’t dismiss the value of smart devices.
 These energy saving tips will help you start to save money right away.

-While we're on the topic of smart devices and budget protection, protect some of your favorites with the Electronics Plan by Asurion®.
-If your covered product fails, we’ll repair it, replace it, or reimburse you for it (at fair market value).
+While we're on the topic of smart devices and budget protection, protect some of your favorites with the Electronics Protection Plan.
+If your covered product fails, it will be repaired, and if it cannot be repaired, it will be replaced or you will be reimbursed up to $2,000 per claim limit.